lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

 The goal of this document is to communicate the acceptable usage of the specific set of channels that are focused on day and nighttime summit operations.
 The document also describes the channels where more informal discussions and contributions from non-summit staff can be communicated to the observing crew(s).

-All slack channels are expected to be open to everyone on the lsstcorp Slack domain.
+In operation, all slack channels are expected to be open to everyone on the lsstcorp Slack domain.
 However, should people continually violate the rules (and people fail to police them) then we will have to lock the channels.

 .. important::